glebzlat/edKotinsky/README.md

-# Hi, I'm edKotinsky

-Actually my name is Gleb Zlatanov, and Edward Kotinsky is my pseudonym.
-I'm a factory worker and a hobby programmer.
-I like C++, template metaprogramming and Neovim.
+Programming is my hobby.
+I like C++ template metaprogramming and other strange stuff.

 <!---
 edKotinsky/edKotinsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.